HakimiX/BusinessIntelligence/Assignment8/Assignment8.md

 Accuracy and Precision are both important factors when taking data measurements.
 They both reflect how close a measurement is to an actual value.

-Accuracy is how close a measured value is to the actual value.
+__Accuracy__ is how close a measured value is to the actual value.
 The closer the value is to the actual value, the more accurate the measurement.
 Accuracy is more important when trying to hit a target.

-Precision is how close the measured values are to each other.
-The close each measurment is to the other measurements, the more precise the measurement.
+__Precision__ is how close the measured values are to each other.
+The closer each measurement is to the other measurements, the more precise the measurement.
 Precision is more important in calculations.

 ### Precision and Recall

+Precision and Recall are both important factors when trying to understand and measure relevance.
+High precision means that we have more relevant results than irrelevant ones.

+__Recall__ also known as sensitivity is the ratio of correctly predicted observations or relevant instances that have been retrieved over the total amount of instances.

 ![Text](https://github.com/HakimiX/BusinessIntelligence/blob/master/Assignment8/Model/model.jpg)